artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

 Dashboard error reporting
 -------------------------

-When a microservice fails or encounters an error, the workflow will be halted and Archivematica will report a 'Failed transfer'.
+In certain cases, when a microservice fails or encounters an error, the workflow will be halted and Archivematica will report a 'Failed transfer'.
 The microservice drop-down can be expanded to show the specific task that failed.

 .. figure:: images/PinkChecksumFail.*
    :align: center